 Can you tell me the names and locations of the busway stations and Park and Ride facilities?

-There are five stations: Albany, Constellation, Sunnynook, Smales Farm and Akoranga.
-Park and Ride facilities are available at Albany and Constellation Stations, immediately adjacent to the stations.
-Albany has 500 free carparks and Constellation has 370 free carparks.
+There are six stations: Hibiscus Coast, Albany, Constellation, Sunnynook, Smales Farm and Akoranga.
+Park and Ride facilities are available at Hibiscus Coast, Albany and Constellation Stations, immediately adjacent to the stations.
+Hibiscus Coast currently has 104 free carparks, Albany has 500 free carparks and Constellation has 370 free carparks.

 Locations of the busway stations and Park and Ride facilities are as follows:

 - Albany busway station is west of the motorway at the Oteha Valley Rd interchange.
 Access to the Park and Ride is provided via two entrances located on Oteha Valley Road and McClymonts Road.

 - Constellation busway station is east of the motorway at Constellation Drive.
 Access to the Park and Ride is via Parkway Drive, off Constellation Drive.

 - Sunnynook busway station is just north of Sunnynook Rd, on the eastern side of the motorway.

 - Smales Farm busway station is on the eastern side of the motorway, by Smales Farm Technology Office Park.